 Working documents relating to the administration and operational management of the Village Hall will be maintained, updated and reviewed annually with assistance from relevant Committee members.
-The hall keeper is responsible for day to day record keeping and storage of relevant documents on Google Drive.
+The hall keeper is responsible for day to day record keeping and storage of documents on Google Drive.

-Committee meeting and AGM minutes will be posted on the Village Hall website.
+Committee meeting and AGM minutes will be posted on the Village Hall website with a summary posted on the village hall noticeboard and community What's App group.